tucan1312/tpz_advancehud/README.md

 Environmental Temperature: Calculates temperature based on world coordinates and adds bonuses based on current clothing (Configurable).

-Horse HUD: Automatically detects when a player is mounted and displays Horse Health and Stamina.

 Cinematic Mode: One-click immersive mode that hides all UI elements and adds cinematic black bars.

 Voice Integration: Fully compatible with pma-voice.
 Features visual feedback for talking status and voice proximity ranges (Whisper/Normal/Shout).